codebugtools/codebuglabsource/gps_getting_started.rst

    ..
 TODO Link to update guide

-   GPS works be receiving radio signals from satellites orbiting the earth.
+   GPS works by receiving radio signals from satellites orbiting the earth.
 Before a position can be found it needs to receive information from multiple satellites.
 When first powered on, a lot of information needs to be received before the signal 'locks on'.
 Buildings, trees, etc. which block signals will make it harder to get a lock.

    As such you'll have best results when outdoors with a clear view of most of the sky.